hybridseek/MO-IT101-Group14/README.md

 ---

 ## 📂 Employee Database
-📌 We have stored our employee records in **Google Sheets** for easy access.
+📌 We have stored our employee records in **CSV File** for easy access.

 📋 **Key Employee Rules:**
 - Employees have a **10-minute grace period** for late arrivals.
 - **Salary deductions** apply if they log in at **8:11 AM or later**.
+- Lunch Break is not counted.
+- Employees with **late hours are not eligible for overtime pay**.

 ---